 About Penny McDonald

-Penny McDonald began working in theatre 49 years ago, and 28 years ago she graduated as an Alexander Technique teacher to work in the performing arts.
+Penny McDonald began working in theatre 50 years ago, and 29 years ago she graduated as an Alexander Technique teacher to work in the performing arts.
 She has taught at the Australian National Academy of Music, National Theatre Drama School, VCA, Howard Fine Acting Studio, 16th Street Acting Studio, Film & TV Studio and Brave Studios, and Cooper Screen Academy.

 She was also a regular guest teacher at The School for F. M. Alexander Studies, and runs her own private practice and teacher training course in nipaluna/Hobart.
-In 2022 she wanted to explore working on a play where the principles of the Alexander Technique inform the rehearsals and performance, and directed “True West” by Sam Shepard.
-“This is our Youth” by Kenneth Lonergan was our second production, where we spent 5 months, working with a great script, to explore the craft of acting.
-The result was a great piece of theatre.
+Since 2022 she has explored working on plays where the principles of the Alexander Technique inform the rehearsals and performance.
+Most recently she performed in Kafka's Monkey by Colin Teevan, and prior to that she directed True West by Sam Shepard and This is our Youth by Kenneth Lonergan.
+She cultivates play within her usual 5 month rehearsal period, while working with great scripts, and exploring the craft of acting.
+The results are consistently producing great theatre.

 Penny McDonald, a highly experienced theatre professional who has also carved out a niche for herself as an Alexander Technique teacher specifically catered for the performing arts.
 With an impressive career spanning nearly fifty years within the theatre industry and more than twenty years as a devoted instructor of the Alexander Technique, Penny has shared her profound knowledge and expertise with numerous esteemed institutions.
 These include the likes of the Australian National Academy of Music, the National Theatre Drama School, and the VCA, among various others.